 The cutest fox, bear, bunny, monster, and dinosaur face paper plate masks can be whipped up in no time.
 Your little ones will look so adorable wearing their masks and pretending they are the animal the mask represents.
-Be sure to photograph your toddlers in the costume; this will be a memory you will want to keep!Continue to 13 of 15 below.
+Be sure to photograph your toddlers in the costume; this will be a memory you will want to keep.

-Tiffanie Turner of bloggingcornerblog.blogspot.com sells paper beauties in her Etsy shop and has generously shared a tutorial so that we too can make these gorgeous floral headpieces for our children's ballet recitals, Halloween, etc. Thank you, Tiffanie!
+Tiffanie Turner of bloggingcornerblog.blogspot.com sells paper beauties in her Etsy shop and has shared a tutorial so others can make these gorgeous floral headpieces for children's ballet recitals, Halloween, and other occasions.

 Show your love of coffee and dress as a cup of Starbucks Frappuccino this year for Halloween.
-Caitlyn from Southern Curls & Pearls has designed a costume she says takes fewer than 2 hours to construct, and the materials cost less than $40.
-The costume is cute, unique and very feminine!
+Caitlyn from Southern Curls & Pearls has designed a costume she says takes less than two hours to construct, and the materials cost less than $40.
+The costume is cute and unique.
 Who would have thought a cup of coffee could look this good?